-New projects for digitizing unique library resources are proposed by the library staff.
+New projects for digitizing unique library resources are proposed by faculty and library staff.
 Cooperation with UWM faculty is strongly encouraged and projects supporting the teaching and research mission of the campus are given priority.

-Over sixty digital collections have been created since the inception of the program.
+Over seventy digital collections have been created since the inception of the program.
 They provide remote access to visual resources on global issues as well as treasures of local cultural heritage.
-Currently, UWM Libraries Digital Collections contain over 170,000 digital objects including photographic images, maps, and books drawn from the holdings of the American Geographical Society Library, the Archives, Special Collections, the Music Library, and the Curriculum Collection.
+Currently, UWM Libraries Digital Collections contain over 180,000 digital objects including photographic images, maps, and books drawn from the holdings of the American Geographical Society Library, the Archives, Special Collections, the Music Collection, and the Curriculum Collection.
 The collections are available to the public at https://uwm.edu/lib-collections.
-There are no restrictions on access, except for the Peck School of the Arts Slide Collection.
-That collection is limited to UWM students, faculty, and staff.
+There are no restrictions on access for public collections.

 Digital Collections Committee

-Marcy Bidney, Assistant Director, Curator, American Geographical Society Library
+Marcy Bidney, Assistant Director for Distinctive Collections (Curator, American Geographical Society Library)

 Ann Hanlon (Chair), Head, Digital Collections and Initiatives